Definition of a Student

 - Notifies the Financial Aid Office.

-Answering an Official Summons: Occasionally it is essential that a student be summoned to one of the administrative or academic offices on the campus.
+Answering an Official Summons: Occasionally, it is essential that a student be summoned to one of the administrative or academic offices on campus.
 A student who fails to answer an official summons promptly will be subject to suspension from all classes until the particular matter of business has been concluded and the student has been granted permission to return to classes.

 Both failing to report hazing and hazing that does not result in serious bodily injury are Class B misdemeanors.
 Hazing that results in serious bodily injury is a Class A misdemeanor.
 Hazing resulting in a death is a state jail felony.
 An organization found guilty of hazing may be fined $5,000 to $10,000 or, for incident causing personal injury or property damage, an amount double the loss or expenses incurred because of the hazing incident.
 It is not a defense to prosecution that the person hazed consented to the hazing activity.

 Any person reporting a specific hazing incident to an appropriate institutional official is immune from civil and criminal liability unless the report is in bad faith or malicious.